 There is a sense that all is done and finalized when we first give our lives to Lord Jesus.
 He has completed the work and we, by His sacrifice and God’s grace, have received salvation.
 In that sense it is finished.
 Christ completed His work.
 We are the beneficiaries as we remain faithful.

 We must be diligent in pursuing this final hope that Lord Jesus has instilled in us.
 Spiritual laziness is dangerous and must be avoided at all costs.
 Nagging doubts must be addressed and used for growth.
 Truth must prevail in all things especially our faith.
 Laziness must be addressed with diligence and discipline.
-The cares of this world must not be allowed to own our minds as we are taking every thought captive to Christ.
+The cares of this world must not be allowed to own our minds for we are taking every thought captive to Christ.
 It is only through perseverance by the power of the Holy Spirit that this can be achieved.
 We press on toward the goal of the upward call of God in Christ Jesus our Lord.

 Diligence, discipline, perseverance – three critical pillars of our faith.